 Concrete can discolor in a few different ways.
 It can be blotchy, spotted, striped, or may just differ in color from one area to another.
 These variations often depend on the cause of the discoloration.

-There are several causes of concrete discoloration.
 Read on to learn more about each of the reasons.

 Concrete is an admixture of water, aggregate, and cement.
 Different ratios between these materials can affect the color of concrete.
 In particular, increasing the amount of water will lighten the concrete.